SzymKam/field_hospital/readme.md

 User can create events, manage them, add patients and create medial documentation.
 All of these operations are available by API.

+Project is available on AWS cloud service EB EC2 supported by S3 bucket for static and media files; RDS for PostgeSQL database:

+#### URL:

+#### Demo account access:

+- Login: "DemoAccount"
+- Password: "###"

 ## Technologies

 The most important technologies used in the project: